Esri/arcgis-maps-sdk-kotlin-samples/add-scene-layer-with-elevation/README.md

 ## How to use the sample

-Tap on the scene, to display a scene service with an `ArcGISSceneLayer`.
+Run the sample to display a scene service with an `ArcGISSceneLayer`.
 Pan and zoom to explore the scene.

 ## How it works

-1. Create an `ArcGISScene` and set its `Basemap` with `ArcGISScene.setBasemap()`.
+1. Create an `ArcGISScene` having a `BasemapStyle.ArcGISTopographic`.
-2. Create a `SceneView` and set the scene to the view with `sceneView.setScene(scene)`.
+2. Create a `SceneView` and set the scene to the view.
-3. Create an `ArcGISSceneLayer` using a data source URI: `new ArcGISSceneLayer(Uri)`.
+3. Create an `ArcGISSceneLayer` using a data source URI: `ArcGISSceneLayer(Uri)`.
-4. Add the new scene layer to the scene as an operational layer with `ArcGISScene.getOperationalLayers().add(sceneLayer)`.
+4. Add the new scene layer to the scene as an operational layer with `scene.operationalLayers.add(sceneLayer)`.

 ## Relevant API